-SECTION 1 Our Plan contacts (how to contact us, including how to reach Customer Service at the plan)24 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program)29 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) SECTION 4 Quality Improvement Organization (paid by Medicare to check on the quality of care for people with Medicare) SECTION 5 Social Security32 SECTION 6 Medicaid (a joint Federal and state program that helps with medical costs for some people with limited income and resources) SECTION 7 Information about programs to help people pay for their prescription drugs34 SECTION 8 How to contact the Railroad Retirement Board37 SECTION 9 Do you have "group insurance" or other health insurance from an employer?
+SECTION 1 Our Plan contacts (how to contact us, including how to reach Customer Service at the plan) .24 SECTION 2 Medicare (how to get help and information directly from the Federa Medicare program) SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) .
+31 SECTION 4 Quality Improvement Organization (paid by Medicare to check on the quality of care for people with Medicare) .
+31 SECTION 5 Social Security .32 SECTION 6 Medicaid (a joint Federal and state program that helps with medical costs for some people with limited income and resources) .33 SECTION 7 Information about programs to help people pay for their prescription drugs .34 SECTION 8 How to contact the Railroad Retirement Board .
+37